 The new renting laws mean renters can keep pets at a rental property, with the written permission of the rental provider (landlord).
 Rental providers can only refuse permission with approval from the Victorian Civil and Administrative Tribunal (VCAT).

 What is a pet?

-A pet is any animal except for an assistance dog.
+Under the law, a pet is any animal except for an assistance dog.